 TCL is committed to serving veterans, active duty military, their spouses, and dependents stationed in the Lowcountry.
 TCL is an approved institution for administering the educational benefit programs of the Veterans Administration (VA) as well as a member of the Service members Opportunity Colleges (SOC) Consortium.

-Effective Spring 2023, the TCL Office of Veterans Affairs is pleased to announce that our Veterans Certification Form is now revamped to accommodate all our VA-eligible students’ needs after partaking in Spring 2023 registration.
-You can now officially access the form on your iPad, iPhone, Android phone, tablet, and personal computer with this new link: https://forms.office.com/r/uKpEXTxB5s.
+Effective Spring 2023, the TCL Office of Military & Veterans Programs is pleased to announce that our Veterans Certification Request Form is now officially online.
+With this new link, you can officially access the form on your iPad, iPhone, Android, tablet, and personal computer.

 So that you know, not all questions will be related to your VA Educational Benefits Program.
 We ask that you please pay close attention to the “Academic Program Selection” section to select your current TCL program of study as reflected on your TCL Self-Service and Navigate accounts.
 VA will only pay for classes required in your program of study.
 If you are a Health Sciences student, there is a separate admissions process to complete with the Health Sciences Division.
 Therefore if you are only taking general education courses, you must select your program of study under the “Health Sciences – Pre-Entry Section.”

 All VA recipients must be registered to be certified for classes for the semester indicated on the Certification Form.
 Your class schedule must reflect “registered” and not planned or waitlisted.
 Otherwise, we cannot submit your enrollment to the U.S. Department of Veterans Affairs.
 Furthermore, we require all VA-eligible students to upload their future class schedules as requested on this new and improved form.
 Please follow the steps below to access your official TCL Class Schedule from your TCL Self-Service account.